Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 The 10-Set Rule: Where Change Locks In

-Behavioral confidence lags behind emotional improvement per the therapeutic studies.
-You will feel better (r ≈ .37) long before you look polished to others (r ≈ .25).
+Behavioral confidence lags behind emotional improvement in the therapeutic studies.
+You’ll feel better (r ≈ .37) long before you look polished to others (r ≈ .25).

 - Cheers.